CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Features
 ~~~~~~~~

-Up to this point, we are clear on the concepts related to the Pomodoro Technique and the steps to develop a Spyder plugin.
+Up to this point, we've gone over the Pomodoro Technique and the steps to develop a Spyder plugin.
-Now, we present a minimal plan to identify the features that will be displayed in Spyder once the plugin is implemented.
+Now, we identify the features that will be displayed in Spyder once the plugin is implemented.
 As :ref:`Figure 1 <tutorial-figure-1>` and :ref:`Figure 2 <tutorial-figure-2>` show, there will be features in the toolbar, status bar, and the preferences window.
 An explanation of each feature is :ref:`provided below <tutorial-feature-explanation>`.